 Today the Marton Jockey Club committee is still very well known for their warm hospitality on raceday.
-The Marton Jockey Club has conducted their racemeetings at Awapuni since 1980, despite considerable opposition at the time from a vocal group of the Club’s members who opposed the move.
-Marton has the four racedays at Awapuni with the biggest day being there Premier day in January with the $55,000 Listed Gallagher Group Marton Cup.
-Another feature day for the Club is in September with the $70,000 Gr 3 Merial/Ancare Metric Mile.
+The Marton Jockey Club has conducted their race meetings at Awapuni since 1980, despite considerable opposition at the time from a vocal group of the Club’s members who opposed the move.
+Marton has the four racedays at Awapuni with the biggest day being there Premier day in January with the $55,000 Listed Marton Cup.
+Another feature day for the Club is in September with the $70,000 Group Three Boehringer Ingelheim Metric Mile.

 The Rangitikei Racing Club is one of New Zealand’s oldest “Racing” Clubs and this proud Club held its 150th anniversary celebration in 2007.

 Racing was a popular pastime in the Rangitikei district from the early 1850’s and in 1859 James Bull Snr opened a store and later a hotel there – which is how the township of Bulls got its name.
 His son Jim Bull Jnr. bred and raced many good horses, specialising in jumpers.
 Jim’s sons Lindsay and Leighton were first class amateur horsemen in their day, with Leighton becoming a committeeman of the Marton Jockey Club.
 The family tradition has in turn been carried on by Leighton’s son Jim Bull, who enjoyed a long and distinguished career in racing administration highlighted by his time as the President of the New Zealand Racing Conference.
-Jim Bull continued the family association with the Rangitikei Racing Club and is the sponsor of the Rangitikei Gold Cup – a race that not only carries the James Bull name, but an event that Jim Bull himself won on three successive occasions in the mid 1980’s with his very good galloper Magnitude.
-Since his passing, his daughter Ali McLean has kept the tradition going with James Bull Holdings still sponsoring the Rangtikei Gold Cup today.
+Jim Bull himself won the Rangitikei Gold Cup on three successive occasions in the mid 1980’s with his very good galloper Magnitude.
+Since his passing the Bull Family have kept the tradition going with sponsorship from James Bull Holdings and Aberdeen on Broadway.